fbef0102/Game-Private_Plugin/Plugin_插件/Anti_Griefer_防惡意路人/l4d_vocalize_antiflood/readme.md

 		// If 1, notify antiflood message to player. l4d_vocalize_antiflood_notify "1"

+		// If 1, prevent all vocalizing talk triggered by the map (Remove all instanced_scripted_scene entities) l4d_vocalize_antiflood_remove_maptalk "0"

 		// Players with these flags have immune to token limit.
 (Empty=Everyone, -1=Nobody) l4d_vocalize_antiflood_immue_flag "z"
 		```